steveklabnik/rust_for_rubyists/book/chapter-05.md

 ~~~
 $ nm fizzbuzz~ | c++filt -p -i | grep test
 ~~~

     $

 Neat, huh?
 Rust is smart.
-By the way, you can see how `rust run` and `rust test` work here: They compile and run a version of your file with a `~` at the end.

 Anyway, `nm`: The `nm` program lists all the symbols in a binary executable or library.
 The `-C` option is important on linux, it "de-mangles" the symbol names.